For more information on child abuse, signs and symptoms and where to report.

 Report as follows:

-SEXUAL OFFENCES Closest Police Station who in return will notify the SAPS Family Violence and Sexual Offences Unit.
+SEXUAL OFFENCES Closest Police Station who in return will notify the SAPS Family Violence, Child Protection and Sexual Offences Unit.

 PHYSICAL ABUSE Provincial Department of Social Development.
 Police.